akhileshmishrabiz/DevOpsDojo/README.md

+# Devops learning platform with React and Flask

-# Build and start the containers(given docker and docker-compose are instaled)
+## Build and start the containers(given docker and docker-compose are instaled)

 docker-compose up --build